nextgis/docs_ngcom/source/data_upload.rst

 UAS, remote sensing data and other rasters are often huge.
 The file size is not very informative as the real data size might be much larger because of compression.
-To ensure fast rendering on web maps and serving, rasters with TMS and WMS used to create raster layers should be properly processed before upload.
+To ensure fast rendering on Web Maps and serving, rasters with TMS and WMS used to create raster layers should be properly processed before upload.

 There are three important limitations for uploading large raster files: